Reviews You Can Rely On

 Credit: Jason Wanlass

-Many of the compressible pillows fared very well in this metric.
+Many of the compressible pillows fared very well in this test.
 The Hest takes top honors, but the Wise Owl Memory Foam and Therm-a-Rest Compressible are also excellent.

 If you prefer a softer, flatter pillow, that's okay.
 Look for a product that earned a lower score in our support metric.